Our Luxury Student Accommodation in Nottingham

-Our student properties in Nottingham exude luxury and a stylish flair.
-If you want a stand out Nottingham student house or apartment that’s going to feel like a home away from home, then Almero Student Mansions is the right Nottingham student accommodation company for you.
-Our luxury student properties in Nottingham get snapped up very quickly so be sure to book your viewing through our express enquiry form as soon as you’ve picked the one you want.
+Our student properties in Nottingham exude beauty and a stylish flair.
+If you want a stand out Nottingham student house or flat that’s going to feel like a home away from home, then Almero Student Mansions is the right company for you.
+Our student properties in Nottingham get snapped up very quickly so be sure to book your viewing through our express enquiry form as soon as you’ve picked the one you want.
 Our properties are conveniently located in ideal spots in the city, so you can easily get into town and also make it to your lectures.
 Find out more about what we offer below, and discover some handy info about living in Nottingham city.

-What Does Our Luxury Student Accommodation Include?
+What Does Our Student Accommodation Include?

 Almero strongly believe that student accommodation in Nottingham should be of a high standard.
-Our range of luxury student accommodation in Nottingham is designed and built to provide you with the best place to live, study and enjoy student life.
+Our range of affordable luxury student accommodation in Nottingham is designed and built to provide you with the best place to live, study and enjoy student life.

 From Robin Hood and lace making, to Raleigh bicycles and tobacco, Nottingham is a city to behold.
-Not content with being one of the most popular tourist destinations, it has an award-winning public transportation system and in October 2015 was names as the ‘Home of English Sport’.
+Not content with being one of the most popular tourist destinations, it has an award-winning public transportation system and in October 2015 was named as the ‘Home of English Sport’.

 From vintage boutiques and independent stalls, to popular clothing brands calling for your student pounds, Nottingham is top of the shops.
 Take a trip to ‘Fopp’ for the best in adding to your vinyl collection before heading over to The Victoria Centre for all things High Street.